Directed Payment Programs

 Comprehensive Hospital Increase Reimbursement Program

-The Comprehensive Hospital Increase Reimbursement Program (CHIRP) replaced the Uniform Hospital Rate Increase Program beginning September 1, 2021.
+The Comprehensive Hospital Increase Reimbursement Program (CHIRP) replaced the Uniform Hospital Rate Increase Program beginning Sept.
+1, 2021.
 CHIRP provides increased Medicaid payments to hospitals for inpatient and outpatient services provided to persons enrolled in STAR and STAR+PLUS.
 Six classes of providers are eligible to participate: (1) children’s hospitals, (2) rural hospitals, (3) state-owned hospitals that are not institutions for mental diseases (IMDs), (4) urban hospitals, (5) non-state-owned IMDs, and (6) state-owned IMDs.

 Quality Incentive Payment Program

-The Quality Incentive Payment Program (QIPP) is a performance-based payment program designed to incentivize nursing facilities (NFs) to improve the quality and innovation of their services.
+The Quality Incentive Payment Program (QIPP) is a performance-based payment program designed to incentivize nursing facilities to improve the quality and innovation of their services.
 QIPP is a statewide program that provides incentive payments to qualifying nursing facilities.
-Two classes of providers are eligible to participate: (1) non-state government-owned nursing facilities, and (2) private nursing facilities.
+Two classes of providers are eligible to participate: (1) non-state government-owned (NSGO) nursing facilities, and (2) private nursing facilities.

 QIPP funds are paid through four components of the STAR+PLUS managed care capitation rates:

-On August 1, 2022, CMS approved QIPP for the program period covering September 1, 2022 to August 31, 2023, which is the sixth year of the program.
-Copies of pre-prints submitted to CMS, and questions and answers related to the submission, are listed below.
+On Aug.
+15, 2024, CMS approved QIPP for the program period covering Sept.
+1, 2024 to Aug.
+31, 2025, which is the eighth year of the program.

 Network Access Improvement Program